|

 allow the spider to inhabit this artificial world... or his Augmented Fish Reality work (website / Wired article) that allows a fish

+to drive a robotic fish tank.
 And Nina Katchadorian's Mended Spiderweb series, which become strange

+collaborations with spiders.
 And what about humans?
 Stelarc

 is one artist who has created bodily extensions using technology, such as his Ear On Arm (article / video, be warned, it's a graphic video) and his Third Hand.